Zoulou95/Projet-Info4-CY-MI5A/README.md

 │   ├── 📄 trip.php
 │   └── 📄 ...
 ├── 📄 CyLanta_Charte_Graphique.pdf
-├── 🏠 index.html
+├── 🏠 index.php
 ├── 📄 Rapport_Projet_Info_P2MI5-A.pdf
 ```

 ## Page overview

-- The page `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.

-- `trip_style.css` is the default style sheet for all trips presentation pages.
+- The pages in the `/includes` folder contain the PHP and JavaScript functions used by all the code for page display and data processing.

+- The pages in the `/css` folder contain the style sheets used to decorate the website.

-- `index.php` is the default home page when you arrive on the website.
-It contains the website presentation and redirects to more specific search pages.
+- `index.php` is the default home page when you arrive on the website and contains the website presentation.
 It contains a registration form and an account creation form.

 - `admin_panel.php` is used to manage user accounts.
 It presents a list of registered users and buttons to modify a property of each user (e.g. VIP customer, banning of the customer who would no longer be able to buy trips, etc.).

 - `advanced_search.php` is a travel search page with several filter fields (dates, locations, options, price, etc.).

-- `confirmation.php`

-- `connexion.php`

-- `inscription.php`
+- `confirmation.php` and `order_confirmed.php` pages respectively summarize a user's choice of a trip and display a message to indicate that the purchase was successful.

+- `error.php` displays an error in the server console and to the user in the event of an error.

+- `inscription.php` and `connexion.php` pages contain functions for managing user data and allowing a user to log in.

-- `error.php`
+- `payment.php`

-- `trip_functions.php` groups the various functions common to php pages and which will be useful for processing `.json` files containing site data (user data, trip data, etc.).

 - `result.php` provides the user with the results of a quick trip search or a more specific search.
 This page takes you back to the search page if no trip is found.

 - `search.php` includes an integrated quick-search field for sorting trips by a specific tag (e.g soleil, plongée, etc.).

 - `trip.php` is the display page for trips and their characteristics.
 This page allows users to plan their trip and modify each stage to select activities and hotels.
-The display of this page depends on the id of the trip to be displayed, present in the `trip_data.json` file.
+The display of this page depends on the id of the trip to be displayed.

 - `userpage.php` displays a logged-in user's own profile with buttons for modifying the various fields (name, email, etc.).

-- `userpage_security.php` allows the user to modify his password.
-**NOTE** : this page is temporary, we will integrate the security page into `userpage.html` when we get to phase 3 (JavaScript).